pingcap/docs/dev/reference/tools/data-migration/troubleshoot/error-handling.md

 - If only the `invalid connection` error occurs during the incremental replication process, DM retries the task automatically.
 - If DM does not or fails to retry automatically because of version problems, use `stop-task` to stop the task and then use `start-task` to restart the task.

-## What can I do when a replication task is interrupted with the `driver: bad connection` error returned?
+## A replication task is interrupted with the `driver: bad connection` error returned

 The `driver: bad connection` error indicates that anomalies have occurred in the connection between DM and the upstream TiDB database (such as network failure, TiDB restart and so on) and that the data of the current request has not yet been sent to TiDB at that moment.

 When this type of error occurs in the current version, use `stop-task` to stop the task and then use `start-task` to restart the task.
 The automatic retry mechanism of DM will be improved later.

-## What can I do when the relay unit throws error `event from * in * diff from passed-in event *` or a replication task is interrupted with failing to get or parse binlog errors like `get binlog error ERROR 1236 (HY000)` and `binlog checksum mismatch, data may be corrupted` returned?
+## The relay unit throws error `event from * in * diff from passed-in event *` or a replication task is interrupted with failing to get or parse binlog errors like `get binlog error ERROR 1236 (HY000)` and `binlog checksum mismatch, data may be corrupted` returned

 During the DM process of relay log pulling or incremental replication, this two errors might occur if the size of the upstream binlog file exceeds **4 GB**.